Making Sure You Get The Assets And Property To Which You’re Entitled

 There are some things that do not have much monetary value but do have sentimental value.
 It is best to keep a record of who brought what into the marriage.
 Some things obviously belong to one person, such as jewelry that was gifted or inherited or a collection of guns that belonged to one spouse’s parent or grandparent.
 But other things, tangible and not, can lead to disputes.
 It’s best to make a list and try to work out who gets what when ownership is unclear.
 These items include appliances and furniture, email accounts, vehicles and family pets.

 Ohio law treats pets as property.
 This means that pets will be “divided equitably” during a divorce.
 It is best to attempt to work out who gets the pet between the spouses or create a shared visitation or ownership plan outside of court.
 If the spouses cannot come to an agreement, then who gets a dog, cat or other pet will be left to the court to decide.

 Dealing with divorce might require you to think outside the box or do some in-depth legwork.
 For instance, it may be necessary to prove the origins of certain properties in court, which could mean you have to interpret estate documents or unearth long-lost records.
 You may not have the time for such tasks.

-Depend on the attorneys at Wolinetz & Horvath to help you separate cleanly.
+Depend on the attorneys at Wolinetz, Horvath & Brown, LLC, to help you separate cleanly.
 We’re prepared to guide you with solutions that keep everyone as happy as possible, and we’ve built a name for ourselves by managing tough divorce cases professionally.
-Call 614-341-7775 now, or email us online to schedule a consultation.
+Call 614-362-8847 now or email us online to schedule a consultation.